-Sin was introduced with the serpent, who questioned God’s goodness when he asked Eve, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
+Sin was introduced with the serpent who questioned God’s goodness when he asked Eve, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Genesis 3:1).
 This is the heart of temptation, that good may be found outside God, that God may be keeping something good from us.
-The same serpent was speaking when Potiphar’s wife “cast her eyes on Joseph and said, ‘Lie with me’” (Genesis 39:7).
+The same serpent was speaking to Joseph when Potiphar’s wife “cast her eyes on Joseph and said, ‘Lie with me’” (Genesis 39:7).
 She looked good.

 Joseph’s situation was like Adam and Eve’s in the Garden of Eden, “My master has put everything that he has in my charge” …except one thing (Genesis 39:8-9).
 The difference was Adam and Eve kept looking at the sin, “the woman saw that the tree was good for food” (Genesis 3:6).
 Joseph kept his eyes toward God, “How then can I do this great wickedness and sin against God?”
 (Genesis 39:9).

 Joseph “would not listen to her, to lie beside her or to be with her” (Genesis 39:10), because Joseph knew there is nothing that is good without God.

 My God, how wonderful is Your love for me, Your attention to my life, Your wisdom and direction in leading me forward.
 You ask me, simple enough, to follow.
 You do not ask me to win any battles, but to stand in the victory already won by Your Son.

 I shall spend my days exploring the Your wonders of Your revelation.
 You have made Yourself known in Your Word, and in the Word, which is Jesus.
 May I everyday become more intimate with You, and may I reflect Your grace and truth to a world that desperately needs the faith, hope, and love of the good news of Jesus Christ.